What Courts Say About Underinsurance of Homeowner’s Coverage in California

 Also, many insurance policies exclude required intervention to stop erosion, landslides, or other earth movements after a fire or flood.
 The city or state may require that you put in retaining walls or other interventions to protect against earth movement, but those may not be covered by your policy as written.
 All these issues may be addressed through an endorsement or insurance riders.

 But it requires you to ask.

->

-> Kantor & Kantor, LLP, takes on Insurance Bad Faith legal matters.
-If you are a homeowner and have need of talking with an attorney to see what can be done, please call us for a free case evaluation at 877-740-6576.
+Kantor & Kantor, LLP, takes on Insurance Bad Faith legal matters.
+If you are a homeowner and have need of talking with an Insurance Lawyer to see what can be done, please call us for a free case evaluation.